thingbound/abstract-things/docs/controllers/wall-controllers.rst

 ``type:wall-controller`` - Controllers mounted on a wall
 =======================================================

-Things marked with ``wall-controller`` is used for controllers that are commonly mounted on a wall, such as switches and scene controllers.
+``wall-controller`` is used for controllers that are commonly mounted on a wall, such as switches and scene controllers.
+Wall controllers are automatically marked as :doc:`controllers </controllers>`.

-Wall controller may emit events when buttons are pressed while implementing the :doc:`actions-capability <actions>`.
+Wall controllers may emit events when buttons are pressed while implementing the :doc:`actions-capability <actions>`.

 .. sourcecode:: js